Students are required to adhere to the expectations of both TCU and UNTHSC as well as the School of Medicine Honor Code.

 Immunizations and Credentialing

-The School of Medicine (SOM) requires students to provide proof of immunity or inoculation to certain diseases for the safety of patients and others.
+The School of Medicine requires proof of immunity or inoculation to certain diseases for the safety of patients and others.
+This proof is required at admission and through graduation and must remain up-to-date and compliant in order to be cleared for medical education training.

 Incomplete Coursework/Incomplete Coursework Policy